suneetkapoor/java-virtual-threads/README.md

 # Virtual threads

 Project Loom is a new initiative in the Java ecosystem aimed at simplifying concurrency and improving the scalability of Java applications by introducing lightweight, user-mode threads called Virtual Threads.
 Unlike traditional Java threads (often referred to as Platform Threads), Virtual Threads are much lighter and more efficient, allowing applications to handle a large number of concurrent tasks without consuming excessive system resources.

+**Advantages of Java virtual threads**
+1. Improves application availability
+2. Improves application throughput
+3. Reduces ‘OutOfMemoryError: unable to create new native thread’
+4. Reduces application memory consumption
+5. Improves code quality
+6. 100% compatible with Platform Threads

-Example 1: Creating and Running a Virtual Thread
-This is a simple example of how to create and run a Virtual Thread using Project Loom.
+**Example 1: Creating and Running a Virtual Thread** This is a simple example of how to create and run a Virtual Thread using Project Loom.

 Explanation: